amazeeio-demos/drupalcon-demo/README.md

-# Composer template for Drupal projects hosted on amazee.io - DrupalCon Portland 2022
+# Composer template for Drupal projects hosted on amazee.io - DrupalCon Demo

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).
 It is based on the [original Drupal Composer Template](https://github.com/drupal-composer/drupal-project), but includes everything necessary to run on amazee.io (either the local development environment or on amazee.io servers.)